 Finally, there was discussion around the Enterprise Investment Scheme (EIS) and associated Seed EIS.
 These were unchanged in the budget and this is welcome news as these initiatives are having a positive impact on small companies hoping to grow.
 They do so by giving investors confidence when considering investment into innovation companies and also supporting their investment through considerable tax reliefs.
 Knowledge Intensive Companies (KICs) can raise more investment and have special status under the EIS scheme.

-The Science Park’s Business Development Director, Jane Holt, moderated an engaging Q&A session, and closed the session by noted the optimism she is witnessing as more people return to their business homes at the Science Park.
+The Science Park’s Business Development Director, Jane Holt, moderated an engaging Q&A session, and closed the session by noting the optimism she is witnessing as more people return to their business homes at the Science Park.
 She commented: “Although there are several detailed updates still to come when the Treasury publishes a number of consultations relating to tax policy on March 23rd, there’s a clear focus on recovery and the investment needed to achieve this.
 The combination of this innovation-centred budget and freeport status is incredibly good news for science and technology companies based here in the Solent.”

 The next Lunch & Learn event builds on these themes.